 Our initial drug candidate is Adva-27a, a GEM-difluorinated C-glycoside derivative of Podophyllotoxin, targeted for various forms of cancer.
-If sufficient funding can be obtained, Adva-27a is expected to enter Phase I clinical trials for multidrug resistant breast cancer in late 2013 (see "Clinical Development Path" and "Clinical Trials" below).
+If we are successful in our current financing efforts, Adva-27a is expected to enter Phase I clinical trials for multidrug resistant breast cancer in mid to late 2014 (see "Clinical Development Path" and "Clinical Trials" below).
 Etoposide, which is also a derivative of Podophyllotoxin, is currently on the market and is used to treat various types of cancer including leukemia, lymphoma, testicular cancer, lung cancer, brain cancer, prostate cancer, bladder cancer, colon cancer, ovarian cancer, liver cancer and several other forms of cancer.
+Like Etoposide, Adva-27a is a Topoisomerase II inhibitor; however, unlike Etoposide and other anti-tumor drugs currently in use, Adva-27a is able to destroy multidrug resistant cancer cells.
 Adva-27a is a new chemical entity and has been shown to have distinct and more desirable biological properties compared to Etoposide.
-Most notably, Adva-27a appears to be effective against multidrug resistant breast cancer cells while Etoposide has no activity against this aggressive type of cancer (see Figure 2).
-In other side-by-side studies against Etoposide as a reference, Adva-27a showed markedly improved cell killing activity in various other cancer types, particularly prostate, colon and lung cancer (see Table 1).
+Most notably, Adva-27a is very effective against Etoposide as a reference, Adva-27a showed markedly improved cell killing activity in various other cancer types, particularly prostate, colon and lung cancer (see Table 1).
 Our preclinical studies to date have shown that:

-- Adva-27a is 16-times more effective at killing multidrug resistant breast cancer cells than Etoposide. - Adva-27a is unaffected by P-Glycoprotein, the enzyme responsible for making cancer cells resistant to anti-tumor drugs. - Adva-27a has excellent clearance time (half-life = 54 minutes) as indicated by human microsomes stability studies and pharmacokinetics data in rats. - Adva-27a clearance is independent of Cytochrome P450, a mechanism that is less likely to produce toxic intermediates. - Adva-27a is an excellent inhibitor of Topoisomerase II with an IC50 of only 13.7 micromolar. - Adva-27a has shown excellent pharmacokinetics profile as indicated by studies done in rats.
+- Adva-27a is effective at killing different types of multidrug resistant cancer cells, including: - Breast Cancer Cells (MCF-7/MDR) - Small Cell Lung Cancer Cells (H69AR) - Uterine Cancer (MES-SA/Dx5) - Adva-27a is unaffected by P-Glycoprotein, the enzyme responsible for making cancer cells resistant to anti-tumor drugs. - Adva-27a has excellent clearance time (half-life = 54 minutes) as indicated by human microsomes stability studies and pharmacokinetics data in rats. - Adva-27a clearance is independent of Cytochrome P450, a mechanism that is less likely to produce toxic intermediates. - Adva-27a is an excellent inhibitor of Topoisomerase II with an IC50 of only 13.7 micromolar. - Adva-27a has shown excellent pharmacokinetics profile as indicated by studies done in rats. - Adva-27a does not inhibit tubulin assembly.